 But believe me it was really hard work to make major lifestyle changes -one of which is Meal Planning and Meal preparation making from scratch with no shortcuts (No ready made substitutes).

 Getting on to the Diet

-This is a big myth that breakfast is most important meal of the day.
+This is a big myth that breakfast is the most important meal of the day.
 I have never been a breakfast person.
-But seeing all the hyped news and videos of having biggest meal as breakfast, I did experiment by having a big healthy breakfast and ended up with worsen gut issues with acid reflux problem with severe hyper acidity.
+But seeing all the hyped news and videos of having the biggest meal as breakfast, I did an experiment by having a big healthy breakfast and ended up with worsen gut issues with acid reflux problem with severe hyperacidity.
 So, I was back to my original -little or small breakfast.
-I do have a breakfast for sure but a lighter one.
+I do have breakfast for sure but a lighter one.

 Breakfast options on PCOS and Thyroid Diet

-Overnight oats : The Simplest and easiest option if you want to keep your breakfast quick and easy one.
-I prepare my overnight oats by mixing Old Fashioned Rolled Oats, Chia seeds, raisins, fig, Coconut milk/ Almond milk & ripen banana and Keep the oats glass jar in fridge overnight.
-Sometimes I get creative by adding Cacao Nibs, berries, dry fruits, Hemp seeds as per time and availability of ingredients in kitchen pantry.
+Overnight oats: The Another Simplest and easiest option if you want to keep your breakfast quick and easy.
+I prepare my overnight oats by mixing Old Fashioned Rolled Oats, Chia seeds, raisins, fig, Coconut milk/ Almond milk & ripen banana, and Keep the oats glass jar in the fridge overnight.
+Sometimes I get creative by adding Cacao Nibs, berries, dry fruits, Hemp seeds as per the time and availability of ingredients in a kitchen pantry.

 Smoothie: There are days when I forget to prepare my overnight oats or want to have something more in my breakfast along with oats.
 Smoothies are a quick and easy to make in morning.
 There are many different versions and flavors that I make depending on mood and taste bud.

 When in crunch of time, Plant Based Protein Powder from trusted brands are good choice for making smoothies.
 Just add a scoop of protein powder with water and mix it in my NutriBullet.
 Depending on time availability, I get creative by adding either ripen banana or ripen Avocado, kale or Spinach in my smoothie.